basho/riak_err/README.md

-There are two config knobs may be specified on the command line via `-riak_err KnobName Integer` on the command line or (in a Basho application like Riak) via the same `-riak_err KnobName Integer` line in the `etc/vm.args` file).
+There are two config knobs may be specified on the command line via `-riak_err KnobName Integer` on the command line or (in a Basho application like Riak, via the same `-riak_err KnobName Integer` line in the `etc/vm.args` file).
 Alternatively, these properties may be set using application environment variables by the same name.